Minus the Bear at The Garage

 Photos: Arnaud Stephenson

-For further information about Minus The Bear and future events, visit here.
+For further information and future events visit Minus the Bear’s website here.